pepega007xd/slplugin/bp/main.typ

 // - other analyzers? forester automata something something -> do not explain, just mention
 // - infer, MS slayer
 // other approachees using SL -> does anyone else use a dedicated SL solver? is there a SL solver other than Astral?

+// - predator, cpachecker
+// - eva
+// - infer

+This chapter lists some static analysis tools that focus on the memory safety of programs with dynamically allocated data structures, and on tools that use separation logic in their analysis.
+Both research prototypes and tools used in production are mentioned.

+_Predator_ @predatorHP is a verification tool aimed at programs with dynamic data structures.
+It supports many variants of lists: singly and doubly linked, nested, cyclic, and others.
+It uses abstract interpretation over _Symbolic Memory Graphs_ as its domain.
+The analyzer is able to prove the memory safety of programs -- it proves the absence of invalid pointer dereferences, double-free bugs, and memory leaks.
+PredatorHP, a paralelized version of the tool running in different configurations, consistently dominates the `LinkedLists` subcategory of the SV-COMP competition (see @results).

+_EVA_ @eva is a verifier based on the Frama-C framework, it uses abstract interpretation to detect many kinds of undefined behavior in C programs.
+It is a general-purpose verifier, it tracks values of both numeric and pointer variables.
+It can detect invalid memory accesses such as null-pointer dereferences or buffer overruns, reads of uninitialized memory, integer overflows, divisions by zero and other errors.
+Its abstract domain uses enumerations and intervals for numeric values and sets of addresses for pointers.
+However, it does not have the capability to represent unbounded heap structures in a closed form.

+_Infer_ @infer is a production-grade verifier focusing on the memory safety of programs.
+It uses bi-abductive analysis to infer pre-conditions and post-conditions without the full context of the program, and utilizes separation logic to represent abstract memory states.
+It interprocedural analysis to analyze large codebases and can analyze dynamic data structures such as many variants of lists and trees.

 = Analysis